PetJs/Movie-Collection/README.md

 - Added additional styling to the homepage

 ## Lessons

 1. Effective use of Git and GitHub for team collaboration.
 2. The importance of structured workflows in managing feature development.
 3. Debugging and fixing UI/UX issues, such as the close button functionality.
 4. Leveraging JavaScript for dynamic content rendering and interactivity.
 5. Enhancing styling with CSS for better user experience.

-##
+## Submission
-Here is the link to the live web application [Movie Collection](https://movie-collection-iota.vercel.app/) and the document to document our workflow[Documentation](https://docs.google.com/document/d/1zqfTkSbkz2T-k5kToLQLg4qFFN4fpCmqlkyIvCHLTlM/edit?tab=t.0)
+Here is the link to the live web application [Movie Collection](https://movie-collection-iota.vercel.app/) the document to document our workflow [Documentation](https://docs.google.com/document/d/1zqfTkSbkz2T-k5kToLQLg4qFFN4fpCmqlkyIvCHLTlM/edit?tab=t.0) and [Presentation](https://docs.google.com/presentation/d/1iWXYrKSfljlHwj-hRrouTCjpMiIHQmiLbOJbdD52huQ/edit)